 Raspberry Pi Circuit Setup:

-- Connect the solenoid lock’s positive wire to the power supply’s positive terminal.
+- Connect the solenoid’s positive wire to the positive terminal of the external power supply.

-- Connect the solenoid lock’s negative wire to the collector of the NPN transistor.
+- Connect the solenoid’s negative wire to the collector of the NPN transistor.

-- Connect the emitter of the NPN transistor to the ground of the power supply.
+- Connect the emitter of the transistor to the ground of the external power supply.

-- Connect the base of the NPN transistor to a GPIO pin on the Raspberry Pi (e.g., GPIO 23) through a 1kΩ resistor.
+- Connect the base of the transistor to a GPIO pin (e.g., GPIO 23) on the Raspberry Pi via a 1kΩ resistor.

-- Add a pull-down resistor between the GPIO pin and ground to prevent unintended triggering of the transistor due to floating states.
+- Add a 10kΩ resistor between the GPIO pin and ground to prevent accidental triggering.

 Raspberry Pi Code:

-- Ensure your Raspberry Pi is up-to-date and install the necessary libraries:
+- Install Necessary Libraries: Ensure your Raspberry Pi is up-to-date and install the necessary libraries:

 - Programming the Raspberry Pi: